Thursday, May 27, 2010

 It is the equivalent of a dangerous food chain, where wiping out companies in the middle and or at the bottom, through theft, causes the entire financial hierarchy to collapse, as there is nothing to support the economical framework.
 For further reference, see the U.S. financial crisis of 2008 that is ongoing.

-Source URL: http://crystal-harris-sum.blogspot.com/2010/05/home-depot-loses-invention-theft-case.html
+Source URL: https://crystal-harris-sum.blogspot.com/2010/05/home-depot-loses-invention-theft-case.html

 Visit crystal harris gallery for daily updated Crystal Harris Gallery